 “Seasonal table linen for your finished look”

 Last but not least, is the table linen.
 I’ve actually had the table cloth and runner for years, purchased from next.com.
-They have some lovely pieces on their site which I’ve shown below:
+Here’s some other ideas for you to consider.

 As you can see, gold is the base colour in this piece I have created.
 You can choose different colours to create a theme.
-If you’re struggling with colour combinations for the festive season, check out my blog ‘Tis the Season.
+I’ve opted for a traditional feel for Christmas using the classic red and gold colour theme.